jillsjfrancis/google-assistant-action-TodaysGospel/README.md

 ## Installation

 To install and use TodaysGospel, you can simply say "Hey Google, talk to TodaysGospel" to your Google Assistant-enabled device.
+You can also try it out by visiting the action's page on the Google Assistant directory [here](https://assistant.google.com/services/a/uid/000000d7d593e2dd).

 Alternatively, you can follow these steps:

 1. Clone this repository to your local machine
 2. Extract the files from the downloaded ZIP file